Logarithmic Derivations of Adjoint Discriminants: Introduction

 \section{Introduction}

-Given a reduced hypersurface $D$ of the $\ell$-dimensional projective space $\PP$, the sheaf of logarithmic derivations $\cT_{\PP}\langle D \rangle$ is the dual of Deligne's sheaf of 1-forms on $\PP$ with logarithmic poles along $D$.
-This sheaf was first studied by Saito in connection with discriminants of simple singularities and later on it has found rather diverse applications, for instance in the theory of arrangements and free divisors (starting from \cite{terao:freeness-I, terao:freeness-II, Terao}, for an overview see \cite{orlik-terao:arrangements, dimca:arrangements}), unfolding of singularities (see \cite{buchweitz-ebeling-von_bothmer,damon:legacy-I}) and locally trivial deformations (see \cite{sernesi:deformations}).
+Consider a reduced hypersurface $D=\VV(F)$ of the projective space $\PP$ over an algebraically closed field $\bk$ of characteristic $0$, defined by a homogeneous square-free form $F$ in the polynomial coordinate ring $\bU$ of $\PP$.
+The sheaf of logarithmic derivations $\cT_{\PP}\langle D \rangle$ is the dual of Deligne's sheaf of 1-forms on $\PP$ with logarithmic poles along $D$ (see \cite{deligne:hodge}).
+This sheaf was first studied by Saito (see \cite{saito:logarithmic}) in connection with discriminants of simple singularities and later on it has found rather diverse applications, for instance in the theory of arrangements and free divisors (starting from \cite{terao:freeness-I, terao:freeness-II, Terao}, for an overview see \cite{orlik-terao:arrangements, dimca:arrangements}), unfolding of singularities (see \cite{buchweitz-ebeling-von_bothmer,damon:legacy-I}) and locally trivial deformations (see \cite{sernesi:deformations}).

-One of the main questions about the sheaf of logarithmic derivations and its associated graded module of global sections $\Der_\bU(-\log(D))$ is to know its minimal graded free resolution over the polynomial ring $\bU = \bk[\PP]=\bk[x_0,\ldots,x_\ell]$, where $\bk$ is an algebraically closed field of characteristic zero.
-Ideally, one would like to compute the graded Betti numbers of this module, but, as it turns out, information on the projective dimension or on the number and minimal degree of minimal generators is in general quite hard to acquire.
-Even freeness of this module is the object of an important open question by Terao (see \cite{Terao}) to the effect that, when $D$ is a hyperplane arrangement, this depends only on the isomorphism class of the intersection lattice of the hyperplanes.
+One of the main questions about the sheaf of logarithmic derivations or its associated graded module of global sections $\Der_\bU(-\log(F))$, is to compute the graded Betti numbers of this module.
+As it turns out, information on the projective dimension or on the number and minimal degree of minimal generators is in general quite hard to acquire.
+Even the freeness of this module is the object of an important open question by Terao (see \cite{Terao}) to the effect that, when $D$ is a hyperplane arrangement, freeness depends only on the isomorphism class of the intersection lattice of the hyperplanes.
 Freeness holds for some important classes of arrangements connected with Weyl groups of simple Lie algebras, see for instance \cite{yoshinaga:characterization}.
-However, in spite of recent developments (see \cite{dipasquale:characterization}), even for these arrangements our knowledge of Betti numbers beyond the free range is only conjectural, \cite[Conjecture 1]{abe-vaenzi-valles}.
+However, in spite of recent developments (see \cite{dipasquale:characterization}), even for these arrangements our knowledge of Betti numbers beyond the free range is very partial, see \cite[Conjecture 1]{abe-vaenzi-valles} and \cite{abe-faenzi} for recent developments.